BNasmith/PTForsyth/PTFWorkofChrist.md

 personal reaction of that Absolute Holy God which no creature, no situation, can escape?
-And could Christ bear our guilt and take it away if He did not carry it there, and bear it there, and hallow its judgment there ?
-Did He just throw it down there, leave it, and rid Himself of it ?
+And could Christ bear our guilt and take it away if He did not carry it there, and bear it there, and hallow its judgment there?
+Did He just throw it down there, leave it, and rid Himself of it?
-Does not the best of sons suffer from the angry gloom that spreads from the father over the whole house at the prodigal's shameless shame ?
-Did God not lay on Him the iniquity of us all, and inflict that veiling of His face which darkened to dereliction even the Redeemer's soul ?
+Does not the best of sons suffer from the angry gloom that spreads from the father over the whole house at the prodigal's shameless shame?
+Did God not lay on Him the iniquity of us all, and inflict that veiling of His face which darkened to dereliction even the Redeemer's soul?
 It is not desert that is the worst thing in judgment, but deser- tion the sense of desert forsaken by God.
 The forsaken- ness is the worst judgment.
 For with God's presence